kvnkuo/predmachlearn-031_project/CourseProject.md

 ## [1] 19622   160
 ```

-The prediction is to output classification results.
-So, we must make sure the classe column is of factor type.
+The prediction is to return classification results.
+So, we must make sure the column *classe* is of factor type.

 ```r
 pmldata$classe <- factor(pmldata$classe)